AlinBariz/fabrothers/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+ 80% of written content was taken from Workbuster

 ### Media
 - The photos used in this site were obtained from ...